 The report says: “In order to produce the same quantity of beef as the present-day system, we find that a nationwide shift to exclusively grass-fed beef would require increasing the national cattle herd from 77 to 100 million cattle, an increase of 30%.
 We also find that the current pastureland grass resource can support only 27% of the current beef supply (27 million cattle), an amount 30% smaller than prior estimates.”

-The authors go on to clarify that “Future US demand in an entirely grass-and forage-raised beef scenario can only be met domestically if beef consumption is reduced.”
+The authors clarify that demand in an “entirely grass-and forage-raised beef scenario” could only be sustained if overall beef consumption is cut down.

-According to the researchers, if consumption of beef is not minimized and instead is “satisfied by greater imports of grass-fed beef” then a move to a purely grass-fed system would actually produce higher environmental costs, including an increase in methane emissions.
+If consumption of beef is not minimized and instead is “satisfied by greater imports of grass-fed beef,” then a move to a purely grass-fed system would actually produce higher environmental costs.
+This includes an increase in methane emissions.

-The paper concludes: “Given the environmental tradeoffs associated with raising more cattle in exclusively grass-fed systems, only reductions in beef consumption can guarantee reductions in the environmental impact of US food systems.”
+The paper concludes: “only reductions in beef consumption can guarantee reductions in the environmental impact of US food systems.”